FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modelling_at_scale.md

 $$\sigma^2=\mu + \frac{1}{r}\mu^2$$

 and using $r$ we are thus able to adjust the variance from $\mu$ to $\infty$.
 Another name for the negative binomial distribution is Gamma-Poisson distribution and this is the name under which we find it also in NumPyro.
 I find this name much more catchy since you can imagine a Poisson distribution with its only parameter drawn from a Gamma distribution that has two parameters $\alpha$ and $\beta$.
 This also intuitively explains why the variance of NB is bounded below by its mean.
+Just think of NB as a generalization of the Poisson distribution with one more parameter that allows adjusting the variance.

 Uncertainty Quantification is a crucial requirement for sales forecasts in retail although peculiarly, no one really cares about forecasts in retail anyway.
 What retailers really care about is optimal replenishment, meaning that they want to have a system telling them how much to order so that there is an optimal amount of stocks available in their store.
 In order to provide optimal replenishment suggestions you need sales forecasts that provide probability distributions, not only point estimations.
-With the help of those distributions the replenishment system basically runs an optimization with respect to some cost function, e.g. cost of missed sale is weighted 3 times the cost of a written-off product, and further constraints, e.g. if products can only be ordered in bundles of 10.
+With the help of those distributions the replenishment system basically runs an optimization with respect to some cost function, e.g. cost of a missed sale is weighted 3 times the cost of a written-off product, and further constraints, e.g. if products can only be ordered in bundles of 10.
-For these reasons we will use the NB distribution that allows us the quantify the uncertainties in our sales predictions.
+For these reasons we will use the NB distribution that allows us the quantify the uncertainties in our sales predictions adequately.

 So now that we settled with NB as the distribution that we want to fit to the daily sales of our stores $\mathbf{y}$, we can think about incorporating our features $\mathbf{x}$.
 We want to use a linear model to map $\mathbf{x}$ to $\mathbf{\mu}$ such